markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 data that is assembled by the driver (here: an instance of `TaxCitizen`) as well as the month for which we are supposed to calculate the tax.
-The function then returns an instance of `MonthlyTax` that it calculated based on all the complicated decisions and calculations that are the tax law for the particular period.
+The function then returns an instance of `MonthlyTax` that it calculated based on all the complicated decisions and calculations that are specified by the tax law for the particular period.
 Calculating this correctly is the only thing this function (and hence you, the tax expert) is reponsible for.
 Once returned, it is the driver's reponsibility to store the new `MonthlyTax` in the database and initiate downstream processes (such as